 Things You Need To Know When Being Evacuated

 Evacuation outside the storm area is always recommended during a hurricane as the best possible alternative.
-If classes are cancelled, all students are to seek safety through evacuation.
+If classes are canceled, all students are to seek safety through evacuation.

 Students who have their own transportation are strongly encouraged to take other students with them to assist in the evacuation process.